|

 1. Hunting with centerfire rifles is allowed.

-2. Dogs may be used to hunt quail, rabbit, squirrel and migratory birds only.
+2. Dogs may be used to hunt quail, rabbits, gray squirrel, migratory birds in season, and non-protected birds only.

 - General Gun Season